-Myopia, commonly called shortsightedness, is a condition in which light is focused in front of the retina, resulting in blurred vision.
-This is normally due to the eye being too long for the focusing power of the eye.
-Shortsighted people can often see reasonably clearly at short distances, but will not be able to see distant objects clearly.
+Myopia, commonly called short-sightedness, is a condition in which light is focused in front of the retina, resulting in blurred vision.
+This is the result of the eye being too long, or the focussing power of the eye being too strong.
+Short-sighted people can often see reasonably clearly at short distances, but will not objects far away.

-Shortsighted people have difficulty seeing distant objects clearly.
-They find it hard to read road signs and scoreboards and to play ball games.
-Recognising people in the distance may be a problem for many short-sighted people.
-Often a person will not realise that they cannot see clearly but an eye examination by an optometrist will reveal the problem.
+The most common symptom of myopia is blurry distance vision.
+Myopic people find it hard to read road signs or scoreboards, and recognising people in the distance may also be a problem.
+Often a person will not realise that they cannot see clearly until they have an eye examination.

-It is a very common condition.
-About 15 per cent of the Australian population is shortsighted.
-Usually myopia begins to develop in teenage years and it commonly gets worse over the following few years.
+Myopia is a very common condition.
+Currently, 30% of the population is shortsighted and by 2050, it is predicted that half of all people on the planet will be myopic.1 Usually myopia begins to develop in early teenage years and it commonly gets progressively worse over the following few years.

 The exact causes and mechanisms of myopia are not known.
 Recent research has shown that the development of myopia is influenced by both genetic factors (like other family members having myopia) and environmental factors (like increased screen time, decreased time outside and problems coordinating both eyes).2

 Properly prescribed spectacles or contact lenses, including orthokeratology lenses, will enable a person with myopia to see clearly.
 These are reversible and can be stopped at any time if needed.
 Laser surgery can also reshape the front surface of the eye for clear distance vision, although this is permanent.

 While myopia cannot be reversed in adults, it can be controlled in young people with myopia control strategies.
 This is important because as the eye grows longer and the level of short-sightedness increases, the tissues at the back of the eye become stretched and damaged, which can to blinding eye diseases like retinal detachment, glaucoma and cataract.3,4,5